An official website of the State of Oregon

 The Oregon Rules of Appellate Procedure (ORAP) govern practice and procedure before the Oregon Supreme Court and the Oregon Court of Appeals.
 The courts have jointly adopted those rules pursuant to statute.
 See ORS 2.120 (Supreme Court); ORS 2.560(2) (Court of Appeals).

-In addition, the Chief Justice and the Chief Judge retain authority to promulgate temporary amendments to the rules.
+The Chief Justice and the Chief Judge also have authority to promulgate temporary amendments to the rules.
 Those temporary amendments expire unless subsequently adopted through the ORAP Committee process.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how